The \'etale local structure of algebraic stacks: Introduction

 \subsection{Acknowledgements}

+We thank the referee for their careful reading and numerous suggestions that have improved the text.
+We would also like to thank Johan de Jong, Dan Edidin, Elden Elmanto, Daniel Halpern-Leistner, Jochen Heinloth, Marc Hoyois, Adeel Khan, Amalendu Krishna, Svetlana Makarova, Maria Yakerson and many others for useful conversations.

-We thank Daniel Halpern-Leistner for useful conversations.
-During the preparation of this paper, the first author was partially supported by the Australian Research Council (DE140101519) and National Science Foundation (DMS-1801976), the second author was partially supported by the Australian Research Council (DE150101799), and the third author was partially supported by the Swedish Research Council (2015-05554).
-This collaboration was also supported by the the G\"oran Gustafsson Foundation.
+During the preparation of this paper, the first author was partially supported by the Australian Research Council (DE140101519), the National Science Foundation (DMS-1801976 and DMS-2100088), a Humboldt Fellowship and a Simons Fellowship.
+The second author was partially supported by the Australian Research Council (DE150101799, DP210103397 and FT210100405).
+The third author was partially supported by the Swedish Research Council (2011-5599 and 2015-05554) and the G\"oran Gustafsson Foundation for Research in Natural Sciences and Medicine.
+This collaboration was also supported by the G\"oran Gustafsson Foundation.